migeed-z/Maximal-Migration/README.md

 ------------

 ### Step 0: VM
 You can download a copy of our VM which has all the requirements installed, as well as the required code.

-The OCL file is located here:
+The Folder is named

 ### Step 1: Dependencies